-Cox, Gertrude M. Institute of Statistics, North Carolina State University, Raleigh, North Carolina.
+Cox, Gertrude M. Formerly, Institute of Statistics, North Carolina State University, Raleigh, North Carolina.

 - Experimental error